russest3/ansible-Azure-kubernetes-elastic/README.md

 - If a subnet runs out of free IP addresses this allows you to simply create a new subnet and the new pods will spin up there
 - Requires you to create a secondary network interface on the EC2 instances

+### Network Policies

+- Manifest file that contains policies such as what pods can talk to which other pods

+### AWS Pod Security Groups
+- Similar to regular Security Groups but for pods
+- Included only when using the Amazon VPC CNI Plugin
+- Allows pods to access AWS resources

 ## Service Mesh
 - External to application container
 - Deploys another container in the same pod as a Sidecar/Proxy